Multilabel Prototype Generation for Data Reduction in k-Nearest Neighbour classification: Results

 This section introduces and discusses the results obtained by the proposed multilabel PG methods with the evaluation methodology considered.
 For comparison purposes, the reference MRHC method and the case in which no reduction process is applied---denoted as ALL---are included.
 Also, let subscript $m$ represent the input parameter of the PG methods when required, \textit{i.e.} MChen$_{m}$, MRSP1$_{m}$, and MRSP2$_{m}$, which relates to the number of partitions as $n_{d} = m\cdot|\mathcal{T}_{ml}|/100$.
 For assessing its influence in the scheme, we considered different values of this input parameter as $m\in\left\{10, 30, 50, 70, 90\right\}$.

-The remainder of the section presents two particular experiments: (i) a first part in which the PG methods are comparatively evaluated obviating the noise induction process; and (ii) a second one whose focus is the noise robustness and data cleansing capabilities of these PG schemes.
+The remainder of the section presents four particular experiments: (i) a first part in which the PG methods are comparatively evaluated obviating the noise induction process; (ii) a second one whose focus is the noise robustness and data cleansing capabilities of these PG schemes; (iii) a third passage that assesses the PG methods from the perspective of class-imbalance data; and (iv) a last part that benchmarks these strategies in terms of their execution time.

 The implementation of the proposed PG methods and the experimental procedure considered is publicly available in: \url{https://github.com/jose-jvmas/multilabel_PG}.
+In addition, all obtained results for each individual corpus, configuration, and scenario contemplated are available at Mendeley Data (\url{http://dx.doi.org/10.17632/rbcnc6jcf3}) for every single experiment performed in the work.